jddunn/jddunn.github.io/_posts/projects/tenets.md

 Code is inherently redundant.
 A test file with 50 instances of `assert response.status == 200` shouldn't dominate searches for "response".
 BM25's term saturation prevents this.

-We also support tf-idf analysis (though this is less recommended as it does not account for issues like what we just mentioned).
+We also support tf-idf analysis with sparse cosine similarity (though this is less recommended as it does not account as well for issues like what we just mentioned).

 ```python
 # BM25: Stores raw tokens, calculates scores on-the-fly